-Trendz Beauty & Training operates in Port Macquarie and Coffs Harbour, delivering a range of Beauty Industry training including nails, beauty therapy, hairdressing, special effects, plus visual arts and media programs.
+Trendz Beauty & Training operates in Port Macquarie and Coffs Harbour, delivering a range of Beauty Industry training including accredited short courses as well as the Diploma in Beauty Therapy.

 Trendz professional trainers have decades of experience in the industry with most of them also operating their own successful Beauty Businesses.
 Training on offer includes both full and part qualifications as well as fun, non accredited short courses.

 Trendz allows us to provide our look good feel good and confidence-building socially inclusive programs targeting; youth at risk, return to work mothers, long term unemployed and new arrivals.
 Wellbeing crosses all sections of society and all languages

 The MakerSpace offers industry preparation programs in Building & Construction, Landscaping and Horticulture, small motor maintenance and other hands-on practical skills.

 We are also offering Creative Arts; Hands-on music and video recording and podcasting, painting and sculpture, fashion & textiles and graphic design, or creative writing and drama activities.

 The MakerSpace facilities are available for hire and community access is available through a membership that will be launched in 2020.